everx-labs/everdev/README.md

 npm i -g tondev
 ```

-If you see an ACCESS error when you try to install a package globally on Mac or Linux, [please see this instruction](https://docs.npmjs.com/resolving-eacces-permissions-errors-when-installing-packages-globally)
+If you see an EACCESS error when you try to install a package globally on Mac or Linux, [please see this instruction](https://docs.npmjs.com/resolving-eacces-permissions-errors-when-installing-packages-globally)

 ### Download